madic-creates/k3s-git-ops/README.md

 For more information take a lookt at my [docs](https://madic-.github.io/k3s-git-ops/).

-If you're getting a certificate error when opening the docs (happens in Firefox), thats because of the hyphen in my username. hyphens aren't allowed at the end of DNS names.
-As a workaround use a chromium based browser.
+If you're getting a certificate error when opening the docs (happens in Firefox), thats because of the hyphen in my username.
+Hyphens aren't allowed at the end of DNS names.
+As a workaround you can use a chromium based browser.

 ## Features